 Your prospect needs to get something out of the interaction, which you’ll need to make clear in the CTA.
 This could be a consultation for your services, a whitepaper or infographic, or maybe a hug—I don’t know your business model.

 Nail down your offer and destination for the click, then focus on the CTA’s wording to drive engagement.
 That’s often a simple matter of aligning your content with where your buyer personas are on their journey, assuming you’ve developed your personas as outlined by my colleague Kelly Glista.
+(You can also learn more inbound marketing definitions on this page.)

 If you’re appending a button that says “Call Us Now” to a blog post that offers a very general overview of, say, what a car air freshener is, you’re making your CTA way too aggressive for your audience.
 An in-depth examination of your pine-scented air freshener’s superiority over every other option shouldn’t have a CTA that goes to another blog post, however.